Your Business Needs PayPal Fastlane in 2025: Key Benefits and Differences Explained

 In addition, PayPal supports direct credit and debit card transactions (known as Advanced Credit/Debit Card or ACDC), as well as Apple Pay and Google Pay:

-You can review both Standard and Advanced integration options to determine what best fits your business needs.
+You can review both Standard PayPal Checkout and Advanced PayPal Expanded Checkout integration options to determine what best fits your business needs.

 Save Payment Method